10 – 16th August 2024, Mallaig – Mallaig, £1295

 Raised in the Hebrides, Mark is deeply entwined with the coastal foodscapes of Western Scotland where he has been teaching about foraging and wild food for over 30 years.
 Under Mark’s expert guidance, we will learn about what nature provides, how to harvest it responsibly, and how to prepare and eat it.

 Mark and our skipper Oliver, share a passion for connecting with the natural world in ways that are beneficial for physical and mental wellbeing, and the health of the ecosystems of which we are part.
 We will explore this theme throughout the week through the deep nature connection embodied by foraging and sailing.

-We will set sail from and return to Oban.
-This is easily accessible by public transport, and ideally located as a departure point for the isles.
-The itinerary will depend a lot on the weather, but we may go North up the Sound of Mull towards Morvern and Ardnamurchan, West around Mull, or South towards Jura and Islay, all of which offer brilliant sailing and foraging grounds.
+We will set sail from and return to Mallaig which is ideally located as a departure point for the isles.
+The itinerary will depend a lot on the weather, but we will have the Small Isles of Rum, Eigg, Muck and Canna within easy sailing distance, as well as the Isle of Skye and the dramatic sea lochs of the mainland, all of which offer brilliant sailing and foraging grounds.

 No prior experience of sailing or foraging is required and it’s open to all.
 Likewise no fancy kit is needed as the yacht is well equipped with everything you will need.
 A kit list will be sent to participants which contains a few sensible considerations.

-The trip fee covers the cost of the boat, crew, all equipment and training you’ll need onboard, as well as food, fuel and gas for the week.
-Not included is your travel to and from the start/end points of the voyage and any expenses ashore, although these tend to very limited out in the wilds!
+The trip fee covers the cost of the boat, crew, all equipment and training you’ll need onboard, as well as your food and a cosy bunk onboard.
+Not included is your travel to and from the start/end points of the voyage and any expenses ashore, although these tend to be very limited out in the wilds!